 UPDATE: Giving away 3 Codeanywhere Freelancer Monthly Plans.
 Check out the details below.

 Several years ago, I featured PHPanywhere – a web-based free Integrated Development Environment or IDE for the PHP programming language that can be used by developers or programmers.
-Last week, one of the co-founders of PHPanywhere contacted me and informed me that the program and the website is now using a new name – Codeanywhere.
+Last week, one of the co-founders of PHPanywhere contacted me and informed me that the program and the website are now using a new name – Codeanywhere.
 Since my post about PHPanywhere was about 6 years old, I decided to not only update my old blog post but to also share with you the new program and its features.

 Aside from the new design and user interface, one major difference with PHPanywhere and Codeanywhere is that the latter provides users with their own VMs (virtual machines).
 The user can select a “clean” VM or choose from several preconfigured ones running NodeJS, Ruby, Python, C/C++, HTML5, Drupal, WordPress, etc. allowing them to immediately work on their projects without having to worry about configuration and installation.